Great Lakes Conference: All members

-League history
+History

-As part of a significant realignment in Cleveland-area high school leagues at the time, the Great Lakes Conference was formed in 2015 by seven schools that were located in Cleveland's west suburbs and had similar competition levels.
-Normandy, Parma, and Valley Forge came from the former Northeast Ohio Conference, Bay, Elyria Catholic, and Rocky River came from the former West Shore Conference, and Holy Name came from the North Coast League.
+The Great Lakes Conference was formed in 2015, with its founding members of Normandy, Parma, Valley Forge Bay, Elyria Catholic, Rocky River and Holy Name.

 The league added Buckeye and Fairview in 2019.
 Buckeye and Fairview were two of four schools being left out after eight of the 12 Patriot Athletic Conference schools decided to form a new league with more compact traveling distances.

-On April 16, 2019, it was announced that Lakewood would join for the 2020-21 school year, leaving the Southwestern Conference in order to do so.
+In 2019, Lakewood would announce their intention to join the Great Lakes Conference beginning the 2020-21 school year.

-On February 20, 2020, it was announced that North Olmsted and Westlake would join for the 2021-22 school year, bring the GLC's membership to 12 schools.
-Both schools came from the Southwestern Conference.
-With 12 members, the GLC will split into two divisions for some sports.
-The East Division will consists of Buckeye, Holy Name, Lakewood, Normandy, Parma, and Valley Forge; the West Division consists of Bay, Elyria Catholic, Fairview, North Olmsted, Rocky River, and Westlake.
+In 2020, the GLC split into two separate divisions following the additions of North Olmsted and Westlake in the 2021-22 school year.
+The East Division consisted of Buckeye, Holy Name, Lakewood, Normandy, Parma, and Valley Forge; the West Division consisted of Bay, Elyria Catholic, Fairview, North Olmsted, Rocky River, and Westlake.

-End of the conference

-In June 2022, Parma City Schools approved a consolidation plan that would close Parma Senior High School along with two elementary schools following the 2022-23 school year.
+In June 2022, Parma City Schools approved a consolidation plan that would close Parma Senior High School along with two elementary schools following the 2022-23 school year, ending Parmas tenure in the GLC.

 In March 2023, Fairview announced that they would be joining the Chagrin Valley Conference starting with the winter sports season of the 2023-2024 school year.
 This came following a concern that Fairview would be "the smallest public school in an increasingly growing pool of larger ones."

-In May 2023, eight GLC members (Bay, Buckeye, Lakewood, Normandy, North Olmsted, Rocky River, Valley Forge, and Westlake) announced that they would be leaving to form a new league for the 2024-2025 school year.
-This left only Elyria Catholic and Holy Name under the GLC banner.
-In May, those two announced they would form the North Coast Conference along with five other schools.
-The NCC began with the 2024-25 school year.
-In July 2024 the eight members that left to form a new league announced the name of their new league, the Cleveland West Conference.
+In May 2023, eight GLC members (Bay, Buckeye, Lakewood, Normandy, North Olmsted, Rocky River, Valley Forge, and Westlake) announced that they would be leaving to form the Cleveland West Conference starting the 2024-2025 school year.
+With only two schools in the GLC remaining, Elyria Catholic and Holy Name would leave from the North Coast Conference along with five other schools, which would lead to the end of the Great Lakes Conference.

-Rivalries

-The major rivalries in the GLC include the following: